The Virgin Tour: Concert synopsis

 The show opened with Beastie Boys performing six of their songs for 30 minutes.
-They were accompanied by their DJ, Rick Rubin, who scratched the music, with The Beastie Boys prancing around the stage, making lewd gestures towards the audience.
+They were accompanied by their DJ, Rick Rubin, who scratched the music, with the Beastie Boys prancing around the stage, making lewd gestures towards the audience.
 As they finished their performance, the backdrops started displaying Madonna's images from her music videos.
 The band—consisting of guitarists, bassists, a drummer and three synthesizer players—came into focus, and the music started.
-Madonna's voice was heard, saying: "Don't be afraid... it's gonna be alright."
+Madonna's voice was heard, saying: "Don't be afraid... it's gonna be alright".
 Then, Madonna's silhouette appeared behind a white screen on top of the stairs as the first beats kicked in.
-The white screen lifted and she is finally seen, wearing a psychedelic denim jacket, a blue see-through crop-top and her characteristic black bra.
+The white screen lifted and she is finally seen, wearing a psychedelic denim jacket, a blue see-through crop-top and her characteristic green bra.
 She also had lacy leggings and crucifixes around her ear and her neck.
 She posed on the stairs before reaching the microphone to sing "Dress You Up".
 After dancing to the last note of the music, Madonna and the two male back-up dancers went to the back of the stage, as the music of "Holiday" began.
 Taking a moment to ask the audience how they are feeling, Madonna declared, "I was never elected homecoming queen, but I sure feel like one now", and started the performance of "Into the Groove", playing a tambourine.
 A boombox was present on the stage during the performance, Madonna sitting and playing with it, and addressing it as her "box".
 She continued with "Everybody", while asking the audience to clap along with her.
 As she finished the vigorous performance of "Everybody", the lights were dimmed and the introduction music of "Angel" started.
 Rotating lights fell on the stage.
 Madonna appeared sitting on top of the stairs and gradually descended.
 During the intermediate bridge, she and her dancers moved energetically around the whole stage, as white balloons fell on them from above.
 Madonna continued singing as the lights were dimmed again.
 She finished the performance and disappeared behind the wings for a costume change.

 She appeared on the stage wearing a black, fringed micro-top and similar skirt, with her belly-button exposed, and a number of crucifixes in different sizes, hanging from different parts of her body.